Published

 }

-• I have chosen a location that is not hosting my monitoring targets.
-This way the response times are much more realistic compared to when the monitoring service is sitting in the rack-space right next to the target.
+that is not hosting my monitoring targets.
+This way the response times are much more realistic compared to when the monitoring service is sitting in the rack-space right next to the target. user_data

-• user_data defines the Cloud-Init configuration.
+defines the Cloud-Init configuration.
 Terraform will only make resources available.
 What happens after that is the playground for other tools.
-Cloud-Init will run right after the installation of the VM is done and sets up all necessary services like SSH, Docker, configurations and finally starts the monitoring service.
+Cloud-Init will run right after the installation of the VM is done and sets up all necessary services like SSH, Docker, configurations and finally starts the monitoring service.- The

 Prepare SSH